 Just as EU regulators are moving towards scrutinising algorithmic cartels and, by implication, scrutinising companies possessing significant amounts of data that could allow for the development and operation of such anticompetitive algorithms, the United States has also expressed continued concern regarding the anticompetitive nature of such conduct, implying the possibility for similar sanctions in future.

 Data as currency

 As well as being reviewed as a parameter of competition, data could also be considered as a currency where free services are investigated.
-The EC recognised this possibility in January 2016, noting that consumers can ‘pay’ for free search engines and social media services using their data, and that consumer protection should extend to these scenarios.
-The EC recognised the value of data provided in exchange for general search services more recently in its decision, and German competition law now expressly recognises that competition law markets may exist if big data services are offered without monetary reward.
+Vestager recognised this possibility in her statement to US lawmakers in July 2020, noting that ‘it has become commonplace to refer to data as the new currency of the digital economy’ and emphasising the dangers to competition arising out of the accumulation and exploitation of ‘big data’ sets by large digital platforms.
+In practice, the EC recognised the value of data provided in exchange for general search services in its Google Shopping decision.
+German competition law also now expressly recognises that competition law markets may exist if big data services are offered without monetary reward.

-In the United States, by contrast, Delrahim has expressed caution against the ‘temptation’ to use data as a currency, given the lack of uniform value that can be assigned to data unlike monetary currency which can be more straightforwardly calculated.
+In the United States, while Delrahim acknowledged that ‘data has economic value,’ he has also expressed caution against the ‘temptation’ to use data as a currency, given the lack of uniform value that can be assigned to data unlike monetary currency, which can be more straightforwardly calculated.
 In addition, he notes that ‘it’s not necessarily the case that the more data a platform extracts, the higher the “price” on consumers.’

 Market investigations and task forces

 There are numerous recent market studies and other initiatives by regulators that indicate the possibility for greater consideration of data aspects in future competition investigations: